Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 Clickhouse uses a SQL-like language to interact with the database.
 You can use the `clickhouse-client` to connect to the database and create your first table.

 ### Connect to the ClickHouse cluster
+Retrieve the ClickHouse cluster credentials and connect using the clickhouse-client.

 ```bash
 password=$(terraform  output clickhouse_cluster_password | tr -d '"')
 host=$(terraform  output clickhouse_cluster_url | tr -d '"')